gesistsa/oolong/overview_gh.md

 ### Suggested workflow

 Create an oolong object, clone it for another coder.
-According to Song et al. (Forthcoming), you should at least draw 1% of your data.
+According to Song et al. (2020), you should at least draw 1% of your data.

 ``` r
 trump <- gs(input_corpus = trump2k, exact_n = 40, userid = "JJ")